pryn-kb/python-test/_episodes/11-lists.md

 ~~~
 {: .output}

-## Appending items to a list lengthens it.
+## Appending items to a list lengthens it

 *   Use `list_name.append` to add items to the end of a list.